YonuNautilus/LoreViewer/ReadMe.md

 ---

+## Core Values of LoreViewer
+1. Human-Readable Markdown First
+    - Markdown files must remain human-reable.
+They should be intuitive to read and write without this software.
+    - Heading structure and tags are designed to be out-of-the-way but easily written by hand.
+    - The schema enforces **structure** but never obfuscates it.
+2. Precision in Exception Handling
+    - Errors are **contextual**: they include file name, block index, and node type.
+    - Exceptions are meaningful: no vague stack traces.
+    - Errors should **guide**, not confuse—especially since writers may not be developers.
+3. Schema-Driven, But ^Somewhat^ Forgiving
+    - (Currently, users cannot add attributes to a LoreElement that are not defined in schema)
+	- Allow LoreSections and LoreNodeCollections to exist even when not defined in schema.
+4. Mergable, Divisible, Decentralized Content
+    - Nodes can be written across multiple markdown files, but will still be viewed as **one element** in LoreViewer
+	- Allowing file separation is built on the understanding that human-driven file organization comes in many forms.

+---

 ## Core Rules for the Current Prototype

 1. A defined type can only use one field layout style (e.g. bullet list — table support is planned but not yet implemented)